dymmond/lilya/docs/en/docs/directives/discovery.md

 * **LILYA_DEFAULT_APP** - The Lilya application to run the directives against.

 The reason for this is because every Lilya application might differ in structure and design.
-Lilya not being opinionated in the way you should assemble, the application needs to know, **at least where the entry-point is going be**.
+Lilya not being opinionated in the way you should assemble, the application needs to know **at least where the entry-point is going be**.

 Also, gives a clean design for the time when it is needed to go to production as the procedure is